hainm/ImplicitSolvent/README.md

 Solvation Energy calculation with different Generalized Born solvent models
 --------------------------------------------------------------------------

-Those are Python scripts for my graduate work.
+Those are Python scripts for my graduate work. (those scripts were written about 6 years ago (and changed a bit this year), so the writing is very ugly.
+But they did what they were supposed to do)

 Aim:
 * Calculate solvent energies with GB-HCT, GB-OBC, GB-Neck, GB-Neck2 model. (you can do this with sander/pmemd in AMBER too)